jumphone/www/courses/c01/s01/index.md

 **Content:**
 - Select the server from your saved connections in Termius.
 - Termius will attempt to establish a connection using SSH.
-- Verify the server’s identity if prompted, then enter your password.

 ---